-11 Amazing Teeth Whitening Tips for 2022
+11 Amazing Teeth Whitening Tips

 If you’re hoping to whiten your teeth, you’re not alone.
 A study by the American Association of Orthodontists found that almost 90% of dental patients requested tooth whitening.
 If you want to know how to get whiter teeth, you have many options — some are simple and inexpensive (or free); some require more time and money.
 But whether you’re looking to do all you can or just want to prevent further staining or discoloration, check out our 11 most helpful teeth whitening tips for a brighter smile.

 Smoking is just as bad for your teeth as it is for the rest of your body.
 The nicotine and tar in cigarettes stain your teeth over time, and the longer you smoke, the darker and deeper those stains become.
 Although smokers can benefit from teeth whitening options, smoking will always put your teeth at a great disadvantage if you’re trying to achieve a dazzling smile.

 2. Limit Certain Beverages